mcelayir/mcelayir.github.io/_posts/flutter-reader.md

 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/flutter/Screenshot+2019-06-26+at+22.13.31.png"/>

-Also Flutter SDK can be downloaded from this menu.
+Also, if you have not yet installed the SDK, it can be downloaded via this menu.

 # App overview